 Follow the manufacturer's recommended instructions for use.

-How to Clean a Powered Toothbrush
+How to Clean an Electric Toothbrush

 The brush head of a powered toothbrush is cleaned just like a manual toothbrush after disconnecting it from the power source.
 Use a disinfecting wipe or a cotton ball dampened with hydrogen peroxide to clean the handle daily.
 The handle should be cleaned after every use if it is shared by multiple family members.